m1gcrz/fabric/patterns/create terraform config file/user.md

 - what are the general use cases
 - best practice based on industry
 - best practice based on
+- how to verify changes
+- how to rollback the changes
+- how to check the status of the building blocks surrounding it

 the building blocks:
 - its smallest unit